-No legal trade was reported between these countries, although seizures show illegal cross-border trade (e.g. of skeletons, claws).
+There is little information available on the roles of Asian countries in the international trade and the movement of lion products between neighbouring countries once it enters Asia (see below).
+Very little legal trade was reported between these countries, although seizures show illegal cross-border trade is occurring (e.g. of skeletons, claws).
 This presents the potential scenario of lion bone items being imported legally into the region, but then re-exported (either in the raw form or as processed products) illegally to neighbouring countries.
-Currently it is not clear which countries are acting as processors or consumers, and how the products are moving across borders.
-Little open trade was observed in the three countries surveyed, it appears that trade takes place through existing networks or is arranged via social media, making it very difficult to monitor.
-The current field research being undertaken for this study should help provide some further answers.
+There remains a lack of clarity regarding the trade between key countries in Asia, and more in-depth research is required to better understand connections between the countries, and to understand if CITES controls are being circumvented.